davidmalcolm/texi2rst/output/statements-and-declarations-in-expressions.rst

 the value of an enumeration constant, the width of a bit-field, or the initial value of a static variable.

-If you dont know the type of the operand, you can still do this, but you must use ``typeof`` or ``__auto_type`` (Typeof).
+If you don't know the type of the operand, you can still do this, but you must use ``typeof`` or ``__auto_type`` (Typeof).

 In G++, the result value of a statement expression undergoes array and